Ridesharing Driver

 One potential negative outcome is that customers may not tip as often or as generously if they don’t have the ability to change their minds later.

 Instead of leaving a big tip upfront, they might leave a small tip and only increase it later if nothing goes wrong.
-Because if something goes wrong, they’ll be stuck paying that big tip.
+Because if something does go wrong, they’ll be stuck paying that big tip.

 But we all know how infrequently customers rate drivers or increase tips.
-So even a well-intentioned customer might forget to increase the tip later on.
+Even a well-intentioned customers forget to increase tips later on.

 More about tipping culture on delivery apps